Abdominoplasty in Fort Worth Texas

 A tummy tuck is not a substitute for weight loss or a healthy exercise program.
 A tummy tuck will not get rid of stretch marks, unless they are located in areas of skin that will be removed during surgery.
 Typically, the tissues removed are below the belly button.

 All about tummy tuck surgery in Ft.
 Worth

 During abdominoplasty, the skin and fat layers are separated from the muscle layer to allow for muscles to be tightened and excess skin to be removed.
 This creates a space where fluid can accumulate between the layers during healing.
 Traditional abdominoplasty techniques use drains, which are placed inside the body and connect through the skin to reservoirs that collect excess fluid.
 Drains help monitor for a complication called a “seroma,” or excess fluid buildup.
-Drains are helpful, but can be uncomfortable for the patient, who must empty drains periodically until they are removed.

 During your consultation, Dr. Kirby will discuss the technique she will use for your surgery in detail and answer any questions you may have.

 Where will my incisions be?

 A tummy tuck incision is placed near the pubic hairline, under the belly button.
 Typically, the incision goes across the entire lower abdomen, from hip to hip.
 Some patients may require longer or shorter incisions for the best results.
 An additional incision is made around your belly button.
 The placement of your incisions is specific to your body and to your surgery.
 Dr. Kirby will discuss the incisions with you prior to your surgery.